Dungeon Soldiers: A New Handwriting of the Armies of the World

 The M40 field mask should become an important element of the equipment of the NATO underground attack aircraft

-It is difficult to think of more difficult conditions for combat than dungeons.
-Lack of artillery support, narrow passages, darkness and heavy air.
-Poor ventilation makes small arms weapon also a chemical agent - powder gases do not erode and affect personnel.
+It's hard to imagine a more challenging combat environment than dungeons. artillery support, narrow passages, darkness and heavy air.
+Poor ventilation makes shooting weapon also a chemical agent - powder gases do not erode and affect personnel.
 Each shot sounds like thunder, and a grenade explosion, even at a safe distance, threatens with a heavy shell shock.
 Communication problems in closed galleries also bring a special flavor to combat encounters.

 Do not forget that underground galleries are not always dry and clean.
 Often you have to fight in the sewers, which are dotted with cities.
 If the rebels and terrorists can afford to fight in the sewage, then why can't a NATO soldier be capable of such a thing?